-For the 2006 reporting period, 55 U.S. carriers and 106 foreign carriers submitted the required disability-related complaint data.
-The total number of carriers that submitted data for the 2006 reporting period increased by five compared to the 2005 reporting period; however, it should be noted that a number of U.S. and foreign carriers ceased operations or discontinued passenger service to the U.S. in 2006 while other carriers received authority to operate passenger service to, from, or within the U.S. during the same time period.
-The Department is continuing its efforts to inform new carriers of their reporting obligations as well as to identify carriers that the reporting rule may apply to that have not filed the required reports1.
+For the 2007 reporting period, 58 U.S. carriers and 116 foreign carriers submitted the required disability-related complaint data.
+The total number of carriers that submitted data for the 2007 reporting period increased by 12 compared to the 2006 reporting period; however, it should be noted that a number of U.S. and foreign carriers ceased operations or discontinued passenger service to the U.S. in 2007 while other carriers received authority to operate passenger service to, from, or within the U.S. during the same time period.
+The Department is continuing its efforts to inform new carriers of their reporting obligations as well as to identify carriers that the reporting rule may apply to that have not filed the required reports.

-The 55 U.S. carriers that submitted data for the 2006 calendar year reported receiving 12,075 disability-related air travel complaints, and the 106 foreign air carriers reported receiving 1,691 complaints during the same time period, for a total of 13,766 complaints received by these 161 carriers.
-Similar to the last two years, more than half of the complaints reported (6,797) concerned the failure to provide adequate assistance to persons using wheelchairs.
-Overall disability-related complaints received by carriers for calendar year 2006 increased by 1.3 percent over complaints received by carriers for calendar year 2005, with 119 fewer complaints received by U.S. carriers and 301 more complaints received by foreign air carriers.
-As noted in last year's Report to Congress, although the overall number of complaints may appear to be large, it must be noted that more than 17 million persons with disabilities in the United States travel by air each year, and the vast majority of them do not file a disability-related air travel complaint.
+The 58 U.S. carriers that submitted data for the 2007 calendar year reported receiving 13,926 disability-related air travel complaints, and the 116 foreign air carriers reported receiving 1,364 complaints during the same time period, for a total of 15,290 complaints received by these 174 carriers.
+Similar to the last two years, more than half of the complaints reported (7,847) concerned the failure to provide adequate assistance to persons using wheelchairs.
+Overall disability-related complaints received by carriers for calendar year 2007 increased by 10 percent over complaints received by carriers for calendar year 2006, with 1,861 more complaints received by U.S. carriers and 337 fewer complaints received by foreign air carriers.
+Of course, domestic and international passenger enplanement by U.S. carriers also increased between 2006 and 2007 from approximately 750.8 million to approximately 775.8 million and overall consumer complaints received by DOT increased by approximately 58 percent from 2006 to 2007 reflecting a general increase in service problems in the air transportation industry.
+A table that presents a summary of the disability complaint data for 2004, 2005, 2006 and 2007 is set forth below.